Eckmannspiral/BATS-prasinophyte-paper/README.md

 # BATS-prasinophyte-paper
 Code used for statistics and figure generation

+If there are any issues with this information please report them and I will be happy to take a look.

 Files used to generate most of the datafiles used in stats and figures:

 v1v2_dataset_import_v6.R: